KingNoran/Strivers-DSA-Challenge/README.md

 # DSA-Challenge
 This is a personal challenge where I try to finish this Data Structures and Algorithms playlist in just a span of a month (or less)!
 This is to prepare for my internship hunt this July.

+### Counter: 0 / 69

+## Rules

+*For every problem solved, increment a point to the counter.*

+*I must watch and complete at least two algorithms in one day.
+Failure to solve the problem should be recorded and documented for the reason (a point must be skipped).*

-No google, no chatgpt, no cheating!
+*No google, no chatgpt, no cheating!*

-However, if I do get stuck on one problem for too long (let's say, a day spent on just one problem), I can peek at the solution.
+*However, if I do get stuck on one problem for too long (let's say, a day spent on just one problem), I can peek at the solution.*

 [Here is the link of the playlist.](https://youtube.com/playlist?list=PL9gnSGHSqcnr_DxHsP7AW9ftq0AtAyYqJ&si=VhsPLVX7o5fOsCRh)